ngladkikh/pkonfig/docs/index.md

 ### Per-environment config files

-When your app is configured with different configuration files and each file is used only in an appropriate environment you can create a function to find which file should be used:
+When your app is configured with different configuration files and each file is used only in an appropriate environment, you can create a function to find which file should be used:

 ```python